DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 {% endhighlight %}

 ### Compiling the code
-To compile the code we are going to use the SDCC from the Comand Line Interface.
+To compile the code we are going to use the SDCC from the Command Line Interface.
-Open `cmd.exe` on Windows or `bash` on Unix and navigate to the folder that contains your `main.c` file using `cd` and `dir` comands.
+Open `cmd.exe` on Windows or `bash` on Unix and navigate to the folder that contains your `main.c` file using `cd` and `dir` commands.
 Tip: [How to navigate in CMD](https://riptutorial.com/cmd/example/8646/navigating-in-cmd).

 Now execute the following command to start the compilation: